 I was really impressed when I tried the masking technique in an image where the subject had some fuzzy hair.
 Quite surprisingly, the software was able to create a mask through individual strands of hair.
 If I’d tried to do it manually in Photoshop, it would’ve been a really painstaking task for sure.

 If you want to make your workflow even quicker and skip the manual process, you can try your hands with an auto mode that auto-detects the subject.
 To challenge this feature, I tried masking the sparrow out of the following image.
-I made sure that the background and the foreground was a bit busy in order to push the software to its limits.
+I made sure that the background and the foreground were a bit busy in order to push the software to its limits.

 As you can notice, the result is not perfect.
 The tail of the sparrow has been left out, and the branch where the bird was perched is still intact.
 However, considering the complicated nature of the image, this is indeed a great job.
 With most of the job already done by the software’s artificial intelligence, I just needed to fine-tune the settings and build on this to get the desired result.